 The Quebec Court of Appeal is the general court of appeal for Quebec.

-The right to appeal is a statutory right, however, and only exists when a statute expressly so provides.
-There is no appeal without a legislative text.
-The right to appeal thus derives first and foremost from a legislative choice.
-The finality of judgments, the need to end disputes within a reasonable time and the costs involved in the judicial process justify such limits to the right to appeal.
+The right to appeal is a statutory right which exists only where expressly provided for by statute.
+It is therefore incorrect to say that there is always a way to appeal a trial judgment.
+Unlike the trial judges of the Superior Courts, Canadian appellate judges have no inherent jurisdiction that would allow them to create an appeal not provided for by law.
+In other words, there is no right to appeal without a legislative text.
+The right to appeal is thus, first and foremost, a legislative choice.
+The finality of judgments, the need to end disputes within a reasonable time and the costs involved in the judicial process justify limiting the right to appeal.

-Insofar as a statute provides for a right to appeal, the Court of Appeal exercises its functions and acts as the primary appellate jurisdiction for cases that have already been litigated and decided at trial.
-Sometimes, however, the Court of Appeal serves as a second level of appeal.
-This is particularly so with respect to offences created by some provincial statutes and regulations; for example, the Code of Penal Procedure of Quebec provides a first appeal as of right to the Superior Court of Quebec.
+In criminal and penal matters, the Court of Appeal of Quebec has jurisdiction to hear appeals from verdicts and sentences issued pursuant to both the federal Criminal Code and the provincial Code of Penal Procedure.
+The Court may also serve as a second level of appeal with respect to offences created by provincial statutes and regulations.
+For example, Quebec's Code of Penal Procedure provides a first appeal as of right to the Superior Court of Quebec.

-The Court's role is to examine and, if necessary, to reverse or vary the judgments submitted to it for consideration.
+In all matters where a statute provides for a right to appeal, the Court of Appeal reviews cases that have already been litigated and decided at trial.
+The Court's role is not to hold a second trial.
+Instead, the Court's role is to examine and, if necessary, to reverse or vary the judgments it considers on appeal.
 The Court does not decide legal issues in the abstract.
-It does not give theoretical opinions, except in the special cases of references ordered by the provincial government under the Court of Appeal Reference Act.
+In other words, the Court does not give its opinion on theoretical questions, except in the special case of references ordered by the provincial government under the Court of Appeal Reference Act.